infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 <br/>

-Create another class but in the .rest package and name it *PersonRestService" and populate it with the following content:
+Create another class but in the *edu.pitt.sis.infsci2711.tutorial.rest* package and name it "*PersonRestService*" and populate it with the following content:

 {% highlight java %}
 package edu.pitt.sis.infsci2711.tutorial.rest;